 If you file for chapter 7, your “non-priority” tax debts will get discharged, if they meet all the requirements outlined above.
 That means they’re gone.

 In chapter 13, they don’t automatically get discharged, but they are lumped in with your “non-secured” debts, like credit card bills and other debts that aren’t backed by some collateral you gave to a bank or other institution in exchange for the loan, credit, etc.

 What will happen is that you’ll be personally off the hook for the taxes, but if you go to sell the property, the IRS gets what they’re owed from the sale price before you get any money.
 For all practical purposes, this means you’re still on the hook for the debt.

-Property taxes that are less than a year old.
+- Property taxes that are less than a year old.
 These can’t get discharged in any kind of bankruptcy, and what usually happens is that when you wait more than a year, the state gets a tax lien on the property for the taxes you haven’t paid.

-This means that any tax debt you owe because of medicare or social security, or other similar taxes like excise taxes (withholdings that get used for some public purose), can’t get discharged.
+This means that any tax debt you owe because of medicare or social security, or other similar taxes like excise taxes (withholdings that get used for some public purpose), can’t get discharged.